 Languages of Publication

 RIHA Journal publishes articles in English, French, German, Italian, or Spanish.
 With regard to manuscripts written in another language, RIHA Journal encourages parallel publications in both the original language and in translation (e.g., Polish-English).
-Translations have to be arranged for by the author (or guest-editor of a special issue), and are required to be carried out by a language professional.
-They same applies to articles not written in the author's native language: these have to undergo professional language editing, again organized by the author.
+Translations have to be organized by the author (or guest-editor of a special issue) and must be carried out by a professional translator.
+The same applies to articles not written in the author's native language: These must - prior to submission - have undergone editing by a professional foreign language editor.

 Authors retain the copyright of the content they publish with the RIHA Journal.
 They allow the RIHA Journal to make available the article in perpetuity under the Creative Commons international license CC BY-NC-ND 4.0.
 After publication in the RIHA Journal, authors may deposit their article in open-access repositories.
 They also may republish their content, but they must notify the RIHA Journal before its republication and acknowledge the RIHA Journal in the new source.

 To cover the production cost of Special Issues, RIHA Journal charges guest-editors a moderate contribution.
 Currently it varies between 200 and 400 € / article, depending on the length and particular requirements of the manuscripts.

 If you would like to submit an article or have any questions or comments, please contact our Local Editors at the worldwide RIHA Institutes or our Managing Editor at the Zentralinstitut für Kunstgeschichte in Munich.